 Qetzaltenango (3 nights)

 Quetzaltenango, aka Xela, is a city that is often skipped during a trip through Guatemala.
-A shame, because even though this city in Guatemala doesn’t have many spectacular things to do, it is a city to experience the real Guatemala!
+A shame, because even though this city in Guatemala doesn’t have many spectacular things to do, it is a city to experience the real Guatemala.
 It is Guatemala’s second city and has a nice mix of students and business people.
 You can use one day to explore the city, one of the surrounding villages or relax in the hot springs of Fuentes Georginas.
 The second day make sure you go on another spectacular volcano hike, such as the active Santa Maria volcano (elevation of 3,772 meters) or Santiaguito (elevation of 2,790 meters).
 Both are day trips.

 Traveling from Panajachel/Lake Atitlan to Quetzaltenango